christiansatumich/Announcements/README.md

 -  🎊 **End-of-semester Celebration Lunch**
     - 12PM on Sat, Apr 12 at [1001 Green Rd](https://maps.app.goo.gl/oLEnSGYD7tf69Gjz7).
 Contact club staff for details.
 - 🎶 **Dinner & Singing Time**:
-    - Apr 17 in a Christian home.
+    - 6:30-9:00PM on Apr 17 at the Kilkennys'!
 Feel free to bring an instrument!
 Ask for details and rides.

 ## ☀️ Summer Training & Leadership Opportunities
 Please **fill out [this form](https://forms.gle/LEWQdnE1YMwr693Q7)** for any of the opportunities listed below 👇